erensayar/ToDoApp/README.md

         export JAVA_HOME=/${PATH}/${JAVA-MAIN-DIRECTORY}
         export PATH=$JAVA_HOME/bin:$PATH

-# Build And Run Application:
+# Build And Run Application

 * Get application source code with Git.
 (You should have git program for run this command or you can just download source code from browser)